England's Coastal Access

-We are now considering if anything needs to be done to protect the species and habitats for which these sites are designated in the absence of these proposed safety restrictions.
-At Burnham we don't believe anything is needed but this review is ongoing for Wells where we are still collecting and analysing evidence.
-If a nature conservation restriction is required we will consult on this separately.
+We have also considered if anything needs to be done to protect the species and habitats for which these sites are designated in the absence of these proposed safety restrictions.
+At Burnham we don't believe anything is needed and at Wells we feel informal management measures and ongoing monitoring may well be sufficient to ensure the protection of the key sensitive features on the marsh.

 Alongside this review a separate matter has come up which affects the whole country and which we also need to take into account.
 This is the recent ruling at the Court of Justice of the European Union in the matter of People Over Wind.
 This requires us to take our proposals through an appropriate assessment.
-This affects a very large number of our reports and each will need an appropriate assessment to be done for them in turn.
-It will be approximately 6 months before we have completed this task for our unpublished stretches by the Spring 2020.
+This affects a very large number of our Coastal Access Reports and each will need an appropriate assessment to be done for them in turn.
+We expect to have completed this task for our unpublished stretches by the Spring 2020.
 We will then do appropriate assessments for the published stretches yet to be determined by the Secretary of State - including this one.

 Once the Planning Inspector has advised on which objections are admissible under the legislation and our appropriate assessment is complete we will submit our comments on the objections and associated representations received to the Planning Inspectorate who will advise the Secretary of State on these.
 The Secretary of State will then determine our proposals.
 This stage of the process sits outside Natural England and is completely independent of us to ensure fairness.
-It's hard to say how long it will but experience to date suggest it could be upwards of 18 months before our report is determined for this stretch. '
+It's hard to say how long it will but experience to date suggest it could be upwards of 12 months before our report is determined for this stretch.
+Team, Natural England.'

 Natural England Press Release on 31 July 2009